sabrina-stangler/barcadia/README.md

   Barcadia Starter
 </h1>

-Barcadia is a GatsbyJS starter theme that uses Contentful for content management.
-It includes the main configuration files found in Gatsby.
+~~Barcadia is a GatsbyJS starter theme that uses Contentful for content management.
+It includes the main configuration files found in Gatsby.~~

+Barcadia is a GatsbyJS starter theme that I've forked, because we want the site to read from .mdx files instead of Contentful.
+This will be used for a free workshop we're running at the Milwaukee School of Engineering on Dec 11, 2021 throught the MSOE Society of Software Engineers.

 ## Getting started